haztakki/notificationSystem.VR/README.md

 ## Changelog

+* 0.3.1
+	* Fixed expand/shrink positioning when using RIGHT config option (thanks to Tankbuster for reporting)
+	* Added config option for expand/shrink key
+	* Minor code tweaks
 * 0.3
 	* Added load save fix (thanks AZCoder)
 	* Added functionality for the inactive customisable config options that were added last version (for example: positionOnScreen)